jimlloyd/json-stable-stringify/readme.markdown

 ### pretty

-If you specify `opts.pretty: true` the stringified text will be formatted as Javascript instead of JSON, ala util.inspect().
+If you specify `opts.pretty: true` the stringified text will be formatted as Javascript instead of JSON, similar to util.inspect().

 For example:
 ```js